misaka10843/MirrorDocs-CHS-MT/community-guides/unity-canvas-hud-guide.md

 ## Part 2

 Create a Canvas in the scene, by either right clicking, UI canvas, or the menu at top, GameObject, UI, Canvas.\
-&#x20;Set the canvas scaler to “Scale with Screen Size”, this will help with keeping everything same size, on both low and high resolution screens, and is best to set before adding Canvas contents.
+&#x20;Set the canvas scaler to "Scale with Screen Size", this will help with keeping everything same size, on both low and high resolution screens, and is best to set before adding Canvas contents.

 Then create and attach a new script to the canvas, I have named it CanvasHUD.